ietf-wg-cellar/ebml-specification/specification.markdown

 #### purpose

 A purpose attribute distinguishes the meaning of the documentation.
-Values for the <documentation> sub-element's purpose attribute MUST include one of the following: `definition`, `rationale`, `usage notes`, and `references`.
+Values for the <documentation> sub-element's purpose attribute MUST include one of the following: 'definition`, 'rationale`, 'usage notes`, and 'references`.

 The purpose attribute is OPTIONAL.